-- a) Compliance with the terms of the certificate of appropriateness shall be enforced by the zoning administrator or the commission.
-Failure to comply with the certificate shall be a violation of the zoning ordinance and is punishable according to established procedures and penalties for such violations. - b) In case any building, structure, site, area or object designated as a landmark or within a historic district is about to be demolished, whether as a result of deliberate neglect or otherwise, materially altered, remodeled, removed or destroyed, except in compliance with this article, the board of county commissioners, the municipal governing body, the commission, or other party aggrieved by such action may institute any appropriate action or proceeding to prevent such unlawful demolition, destruction, material alteration, remodeling or removal, to restrain, correct or abate such violation, or to prevent any illegal act or conduct with respect to such a building or structure.
+- a) Compliance with the terms of the Certificate of Appropriateness shall be enforced by the zoning administrator.
+Failure to comply with the Certificate of Appropriateness shall be a violation of the zoning ordinance and is punishable according to established procedures and penalties for such violations. - b) In case any building, structure, site, area or object designated as a landmark or within a Historic District is about to be demolished, whether as a result of deliberate neglect or otherwise, materially altered, remodeled, removed or destroyed, except in compliance with this article, the board of county commissioners, the municipal governing body, the Commission, or other party aggrieved by such action may institute any appropriate action or proceeding to prevent such unlawful Demolition, destruction, material alteration, remodeling or removal, to restrain, correct or abate such violation, or to prevent any illegal act or conduct with respect to such a building or structure.

-8.11 Delay in demolition of landmarks and buildings within historic districts.
+8.11 Delay in Demolition of landmarks and buildings within Historic Districts.

-- a) An application for a certificate of appropriateness authorizing the demolition, removal, or destruction of a designated landmark or a building, structure or site within a historic district may not be denied, except as provided in subsection (c) below; however, the effective date of such a certificate may be delayed for up to three hundred sixty-five (365) days from the date of approval.
-The period of delay shall be reduced by the commission if it finds that the owner would suffer extreme hardship or be permanently deprived of all beneficial use or return from such property by virtue of the delay.
-During the delay period, the commission shall negotiate with the owner in an effort to find a means of preserving the building, structure or site.
-If the commission finds that a building, structure or site has no special significance or value toward maintaining the character of a district, it shall waive all or part of such period of delay and authorize earlier demolition or removal. - b) If the commission has voted to recommend the designation of a landmark or the designation of an area as a historic district, and final designation has not been made by the board of county commissioners or the municipal governing body, the demolition or destruction of any building, structure or site in the proposed district or on the property of the designated landmark may be delayed by the commission for up to one hundred eighty (180) days or until the county board of commissioners or the municipal governing body takes final action on the designation, whichever occurs first. - c) The commission may deny an application for a Certificate authorizing the demolition or destruction of any designated landmark, or of any property, building, site, object, area, or structure located within a designated district, which the State Historic Preservation Office has determined to be of Statewide
+- a) An application for a Certificate of Appropriateness authorizing the Demolition, removal, or destruction of a designated landmark or a building, structure or site within a Historic District may not be denied, except as provided in subsection (c) below; however, the effective date of such a certificate may be delayed for up to three hundred sixty-five (365) days from the date of approval.
+The period of delay shall be reduced by the Commission if it finds that the owner would suffer extreme hardship or be permanently deprived of all beneficial use or return from such property by virtue of the delay.
+During the delay period, the Commission shall negotiate with the owner in an effort to find a means of preserving the building, structure or site.
+If the Commission finds that a building, structure or site has no special significance or value toward maintaining the character of a district, it shall waive all or part of such period of delay and authorize earlier Demolition or removal. - b) If the Commission has voted to recommend the designation of a landmark or the designation of an area as a Historic District, and final designation has not been made by the board of county commissioners or the municipal governing body, the Demolition or destruction of any building, structure or site in the proposed district or on the property of the designated landmark may be delayed by the Commission for up to one hundred eighty (180) days or until the county board of commissioners or the municipal governing body takes final action on the designation, whichever occurs first.

-Significance, as defined by the criteria of the National Register of Historic Places, unless the commission finds that the owner would suffer extreme hardship or be deprived permanently of all beneficial use of the property as a result of the denial.
+c) The Commission may deny an application for a Certificate of Appropriateness authorizing the Demolition or destruction of any designated landmark, or of any property, building, site, object, area, or structure located within a Historic district, which the State Historic Preservation Office has determined to be of Statewide Significance, as defined by the criteria of the National Register of Historic Places, unless the Commission finds that the owner would suffer extreme hardship or be deprived permanently of all beneficial use of the property as a result of the denial.